 Get the right travel insurance for you

-UK holiday insurance covers many more eventualities and having a policy in place could prevent you from ending up seriously out of pocket...
+UK holiday insurance covers several other eventualities – having a policy in place could prevent you from ending up seriously out of pocket.

 Cancellation cover.
 Say, for example, you or someone in your family or holiday party fell ill or was injured before you even set off.
 If you had no choice but to cancel, you could lose the deposit on your holiday home or your hotel or guesthouse accommodation.
 You might even lose the full cost of the holiday itself, including rail or air tickets you bought in advance.

 However, if you have UK travel insurance in place with cancellation cover included, you can claim for all these costs, provided you have evidence that it was necessary to cancel your trip.
 This might take the form of a letter from your GP or from the hospital where the person affected was treated.

 Hospital transfer.
 Thanks to the glories of the NHS in the UK, you cannot normally claim for medical expenses on a holiday insurance policy.
 But if you or a family member are confined to hospital while you’re away, your policy might pay for you to be transferred to a hospital closer to home, so you can be nearer to your nearest and dearest.
 On many policies you can also claim hospital benefit for those little extras you may need to buy to make your stay on the ward more comfortable.

 The one exception to this is if you fall ill or are hospitalised in the Channel Islands, where you won't be able to get NHS treatment and where you cannot use a European Health Insurance Card (EHIC) to get the same free treatment as a local (you can use EHIC cards in Europe).
 So, if you're heading to the Channel Islands, check to see if your policy will cover you, as medical cover is vital to avoid huge bills on the islands.
 Note that the Isle of Man does have a reciprocal medical agreement in place, though.